|Day of the Dead (Mexico)

 food or drink that the departed enjoyed in life.

-and dancing, in some areas they wear skull masks
+music and dancing, in some areas they wear skull

-with the departed’s name on the forehead: while in
+masks with the departed’s name on the forehead:

-others they wear colorful masks and costumes to
+while in others they wear colorful masks and

-events from the lives of their loved ones.
-Yet in
+antidotes, and humorous events from the lives of

 There is no one way to celebrate the holiday; there are varied customs from town to

 town, and family to family.
 However marigolds are the traditional flower of the Dia